BBYO PASSPORT TRAVEL FAQS

 Looking for resources for participants from outside of North America?
 Please visit this page to find all the information you will need and express your interest.

-In keeping with our mission to share meaningful Jewish experiences with as many Jewish teens as possible, BBYO provides need-based scholarships for our Camp Leadership and Israel Experiences.
-Please check out our scholarship page for details on need-based scholarships as well as resources for funding from other community organizations.
+In keeping with our mission to provide meaningful Jewish experiences to as many Jewish teens as possible, BBYO offers need-based scholarships for our Camp Leadership and Israel Experiences.
+Please review the scholarship page for details on need-based scholarships as well as information on resources for funding from other community organizations.

-Additionally, a travel voucher is available to teens traveling on a BBYO Passport experience in Israel care of RootOne—regardless of need.
+Additionally, a travel voucher is available to teens traveling on select BBYO Passport experience—funded through RootOne—regardless of need.
+Check the BBYO RootOne Voucher page for more information.

 There’s no time better than now!
 Our Early Bird pricing is the lowest of the year for programs.
 Plan in advance.
 View our Enrollment & Registration Terms for more details.